 The secret to this recipe – the simple batter coating that turns to a delicious golden crisp and protects the tender eggplant from becoming greasy.
 The result is melt-in-your mouth amazing.
 Probably not something often said about the unassuming Continue Reading →

 My Yiayia Mary loved beets.
 Her grandchildren did not.
-So she always made us beets lightly glazed with honey and garlic.
+So she always made us beets lightly glazed with honey (can be switched out with agave nectar!) and garlic.
 For years I thought that this was a variation of her own instead of a village recipe as Yiayia told us.
 To my complete surprise one summer in Greece, I found this dish on the menu of a small beach side cafe in Kalamata!

 The glaze is light and not sticky sweet.
-Equal parts honey and orange juice, crushed garlic cloves add just the right bridge between the earthy beets and sweet syrup.
+Equal parts honey or agave nectar and orange juice, crushed garlic cloves add just the right bridge between the earthy beets and sweet syrup.
 By allowing the roasted beets to simmer in the glaze, the flavors come Continue Reading →

 A traditional favorite year round, Greek potatoes and peas is a satisfying, flavorful dish equally delicious served hot on a winter evening and at room temperature on a summer afternoon.